St Botolph-without-Bishopsgate: Present church

-In 1710, the parishioners petitioned parliament for permission to rebuild the church on another site, but nothing was done.
+In 1710, the parishioners petitioned Parliament for permission to rebuild the church on another site, but nothing was done.
 In 1723 the church was found to be irreparable and the parishioners petitioned again.
-Having obtained an act of Parliament, they set up a temporary building in the churchyard, and began to rebuild the church.
+Having obtained an act of Parliament, the St. Botolphs Bishopsgate Church Rebuilding Act 1723 (10 Geo.
+1. c.
+5 Pr.), they set up a temporary building in the churchyard, and began to rebuild the church.
 The first stone was laid in 1725, and the new building was consecrated in 1728, though not completed until the next year.
 The designer was James Gold or Gould.
 During construction, the foundations of the original Anglo-Saxon church were discovered.